mrstefangrimm/TemplateStateMachine/README.md

 using ToOffFromOn = Transition<Timeout, LedOff, LedOn, NoGuard, NoAction>;
 ```

+#### Step 3

-Next is the state machine.
+Setup the state machine.
 TSM requires an initial transition, even though this is optional in UML.

 ```C++
 using Transitions =